microsoft/AzureMonitorAddonForSplunk/README.md

 This add-on was built in accordance with the guidelines on this page:<br/>
 [How to work with modular inputs in the Splunk SDK for JavaScript](http://dev.splunk.com/view/javascript-sdk/SP-CAAAEXM)

 It consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and passes those selected by the user's configuration along to Splunk.
+It uses a Key Vault to store Event Hub credentials.
+Those credentials are retrieved by a Service Principal in the Reader role of the subscription.

 I'll refer to Splunk Add-on for Azure Monitor Logs as 'the add-on' further down in this text.